adaniy/CMOS-Spectroscopy/README.md

 # PySpin-Processing

-Steps to run with fresh Linux installation with Ubuntu
+Steps to run with fresh Linux installation

 1. Install nano command to edit files